 The Problem With Self-Driving Cars That No One Is Talking About

 According to Business Insider, there may be 10 million self-driving cars on the road by 2020.
-Predictions of less traffic accidents and less stress for drivers along with the rapid pace of development shows that the self driving car is imminent.
+Predictions of fewer traffic accidents and less stress for drivers along with the rapid pace of development shows that the self-driving car is imminent.

 But there is one group of people who looks at the self-driving car with less enthusiasm and more skepticism.

 This group of people suffer from a condition that is so common you may not even think about it unless you suffer from it.

 The room starts spinning.
 Your heart beats faster.
 Your stomach tightens, and your head begins to ache.
 The clamminess begins to take over your body.
 You feel sweaty but cold and you realize that contents of your stomach may be returning very soon.
 You just want it to stop, and eventually it does.

 You've just experienced motion sickness.

 The science of motion sickness, according to a February 2015 article from The Atlantic, is up for debate.
 No one truly understands why some people get sick from the extra movement caused by boats, cars, or theme park rides.

 Even Charles Darwin himself suffered from motion sickness and by details from letters to his father described it as a miserable experience.
 (The Atlantic, Feb.
 2015)